dsavvari/stm32-recipes/README.md

 #### `bareMetalBlink`
 - A minimal **bare-metal** implementation of a "Blink LED" program.
 This example demonstrates how to set up basic GPIO for an LED blink with no external libraries (other than the necessary CMSIS).

+#### `bareMetalPWM`
+- A bare-metal example demonstrating **PWM (Pulse Width Modulation)** signal generation on STM32L4S5VI (B-L4S5I-IOT01A).
+This example configures TIM2 to output a PWM signal on PA0 (ARD-D1), and allows the user to cycle through preset frequencies or pulse widths by pressing the user button (PC13).
+All configuration is done via direct register access, without HAL or CMSIS drivers.
+This is ideal for learning low-level STM32 timer and GPIO control.

 #### `TBA`
-- **To Be Added**: Future examples will be added to demonstrate other STM32L4 features such as UART, I2C, PWM, etc.
+- **To Be Added**: Future examples will be added to demonstrate other STM32L4 features such as UART, I2C, DMA, FLASH, etc.

 ## License
 This project is licensed under the **MIT License**.
 See the [LICENSE](./LICENSE) file for more details.